prabhu2606/Chess2Pgn/COST_OPTIMIZATION_SUMMARY.md

 ## 📝 Important Notes

-1. **Lifecycle Policy**: Takes effect immediately after `amplify push`.
+1. **Lifecycle Policy**: Uses Amplify Overrides (in `overrides.ts`), which is the correct way to customize auto-generated CloudFormation templates.
+Takes effect after `amplify override storage` and `amplify push`.
 Files older than 7 days will be deleted automatically.

 2. **Cleanup Scripts**: Require AWS credentials to be configured via AWS CLI (`aws configure`).

 3. **Textract Costs**: The main cost driver remains Textract usage.
+Current implementation uses Tables mode with `FeatureTypes=['TABLES']` only ($15.00/1k pages).
+This is necessary for chess score sheets with table structure and is optimized compared to Forms+Tables mode ($65.00/1k pages).
 Monitor this in AWS Cost Explorer.
+First 1,000 pages/month are FREE for 3 months.

+4. **Lambda Costs**: Chess validation using chess.js adds minimal processing overhead.
+Lambda costs remain FREE for development (1M requests/month free).
+Package size increase (~150KB) is negligible.

-4. **No Data Loss**: Be careful with cleanup scripts - deleted files cannot be recovered (unless versioning is enabled).
+5. **No Data Loss**: Be careful with cleanup scripts - deleted files cannot be recovered (unless versioning is enabled).

-5. **Development Only**: These optimizations are designed for development.
+6. **Development Only**: These optimizations are designed for development.
 Adjust lifecycle policies for production as needed.

 ## 🔗 Related Documentation